iantolentino/File-Structure-Virtualization-Tool/README.md

 ## Overview

-The Folder Structure Generator is a desktop application that visualizes directory hierarchies in a clear, tree-like format.
+This program is a desktop application that visualizes directory hierarchies in a clear, tree-like format.
 Built with Python's Tkinter library, this tool provides an intuitive interface for exploring and documenting folder structures with configurable display options.

 ## Features